We are a network of leaders committed to building an equitable future.

 As director of collaborative improvement, Heidi Black builds the capability of local leaders and practitioners across the country to improve outcomes for children and youth through data-driven decision making and community voice.

-Heidi developed a unique approach combining tools and techniques from continuous improvement, design thinking, Results Count™ and equity.
-While at StriveTogether, she has supported more than 25 communities in applying StriveTogether’s improvement strategies toward key outcomes including kindergarten readiness, high school graduation and postsecondary enrollment.
+Heidi has developed a unique approach combining tools and techniques from continuous improvement, design thinking, Results Count™ and equity.
+She supports communities to apply StriveTogether’s improvement strategies toward key outcomes, including kindergarten readiness, high school graduation and postsecondary enrollment.

 Heidi has a bachelor’s degree in elementary education from Skidmore College and a master’s degree in curriculum and instruction with focus on literacy from Lesley University’s School of Education.
 She lives in Cincinnati with her husband and twin daughters.

 Public transit!
 Similar to education, every person should have access to high quality transportation — be it public or personal.
 The ability to get to work, home, school or anywhere else should not be limited by income or zip code.
 Serving on the board of the Southwest Ohio Regional Transit Authority allows me to play a role in supporting that vision in Cincinnati.